global-asp/asp-source/en/0164_hare-and-elephant.md

 ##
 Hare went close to Elephant's
 ear and whispered,
-“You were so close to having
+"You were so close to having
 the most beautiful pair of
-shoes, but now you cannot have them.”
+shoes, but now you cannot have them."

 ##
 It was many months before